simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

 Lab 2: Using the Whole Platform
 -------------------------------

-It is now easier to add a new worker, but you still has to do it manually.
+It is now easier to add a new worker, but you still have to do it manually.
 It would be much easier if the master could start the workers on its own, one per available host in the platform.
 The new deployment file should be as simple as: